UndeadLemon/BitBurner/README.md

 npm ci
 ```

-You can build using VSCode (Ctrl-Shift-B by default) or manually on the command line with:
+You can build using VSCode <kbd>Ctrl + Shift + B</kbd> or manually on the command line with:

 ```
 npx tsc && node build.mjs
 ```

-This project comes with a single script, `pull.js` which can be used to automatically update scripts from Bitburner.
-Manually copy the `pull.js` file using:
+This project comes with a single script, `pull.js` which can be used to automatically update your scripts from within Bitburner.
+You should manually copy the `pull.js` file using:

 ```
 [somewhere /else/] home
 [home /]> nano pull.js
 ```

-The files will, by default, be pulled from `http://localhost:8080`.
+When you run `pull.js`, your scripts will (by default) be pulled from `http://localhost:8080`.
 To start the local development server, run:

 ```
 npm start
 ```

-With the http server running, you can run, e.g.
+With the http server running, you can run `pull.js` to update your scripts.
+On the `home` server, run:

 ```
 [home /]> alias pull="run pull.js"
 [home /]> pull
 ```

-This will automatically download all new and updated scripts to your `home` computer.
+This will automatically download all new and updated scripts.
+You may need to restart any running scripts for your changes to take full effect.

 Folder Structure
 ----------------